open-telemetry/opamp-spec/specification.md

 as extra metadata about the components.

 The structure of ComponentDetails DOES NOT need to be a 1-to-1 match with the ComponentHealth structure.
-ComponentHealth generally refers to instances of components, while ComponentDetails refers to the available types of components.
+ComponentHealth generally refers to currently running instances of components, while ComponentDetails refers to the available types of components, which may not be necessarily running currently.
+It is also possible that the same component type may have more than one running instance.

-This field is not required to be specified.
+This is an optional field.

 #### ComponentDetails Message